BlueCode23/Thesis-ComputingComponent/README.md

 - **main.py**: Main entry point for the Flask application.
 - **README.md**: This README file.
 - **requirements.txt**: Python dependencies.

+Within Other analyis programs :
-- **Sub group analysis**: Python programs used to compute Chi Square, they are included for reproducibility.
+- **Commonalities and Sub group analysis**: Python programs used to compute Chi Square, and commonalities they are included for reproducibility.

 ## Prerequisites

 - Python 3.8 or higher
 - Docker
-- AWS account
-- AWS CLI

 ## Installation